ThunderFly-aerospace/TFSLOT01/README.md

 In contrast to classical [Pitot tube](https://en.wikipedia.org/wiki/Pitot_tube), the TFSLOT design is perfect choice for low airspeed measurement (generally bellow 10 m/s).
 The design has the following advantages compared to a pitot-probe:

-  * Better resolution on low airspeeds
+  * Better resolution on low airspeeds (where kinetic pressure is small)
-  * Less tendency to clogging
+  * Less tendency to clogging (due to absense of stagnation point)
   * Direct differential pressure sensor integration without any additional tubing.

 ## Working principle